 I'm always looking for ways to be The Secret Sun more exciting and interactive.
 One of the ideas I came up with is "The Allegory Game."
 The point of this game is to look at a particular sequence in a film and see if in fact it's actually an allegory of something else, something not part of the external narrative.

 So let's look at 2001: A Space Odyssey, a film which has everything to do with what we've been looking at in the past few weeks -- as we will see in the very near future.

 So is this scene really about human evolution?
 Is it really about apes encountering alien technology way back in prehistory, which inspires them to use tools, which in turn eventually leads to the modern space program?

+Maybe a more recent encounter, also somewhere in the desert, similar to what we see here?
 And would that have anything to do with the fact that most of the film- and certainly the sequence immediately after "The Dawn of Man" - is explicitly about an government coverup of an alien encounter?